Rowena-h/FungusNameCheck/README.md

 Rscript FungusNameCheck.R example/list 2>&1 | tee log
 ```

-If there is an `NA` in the current name column it means that the provided name can't be found anywhere in Species Fungorum, but as the script can't cope with typoes, it's probably worth double-checking for that before anything else.
+If there is an `NA` in the current name column it means that the provided name can't be found anywhere in Species Fungorum, but as the script can't cope with typos, it's probably worth double-checking for that before anything else.